paigo-tech/paigo-prometheus-sample/README.md

   paigoCustomerId=$REPLACE_WITH_CUSTOMER_ID
 ```

- See our docs for more information on the [required tagging schema](https://docs.paigo.tech/measure-usage-and-collect-data/agent-based-method#required-tagging-schema).
+ See docs for more information on the [required tagging schema](https://docs.paigo.tech/measure-usage-and-collect-data/agent-based-method#required-tagging-schema).

 # Support

-Reach out to `team@paigo.tech` for support or questions.
+Email [team@paigo.tech](mailto:team@paigo.tech) for support or questions.